RobinMarechal/KfetManager/DatabaseExplanation.md

 The <code>kfet</code> table represents the last update of the balance value of the kfet.

+It contains a message, with field <code>reason</code>, that indicates what is the reason of the last update.

 ### purchases

 The <code>purchases</code> table represents the history of purchases.